-Find a barn buddy who usually goes to the barn at the same time as you and keep each other motivated.
-Riding on a cold, dark night is a lot more fun when you have company, and you can encourage each other to make it out to the barn each night because you know they’re counting on you to ride with them.
-Plus, if you’re worried that your horse is going to be wild, it’s nice to know that there’s someone at the barn with you should something happen.
+Find a barn buddy who usually goes to ride around the same time as you do.
+Riding with a friend can keep both of you motivated and even spark some healthy competition.
+Riding on a cold night is a lot more fun when you have company and can encourage each other.
+Plus, if you’re worried that your horse may be fresh, it’s nice to know that someone is at the barn with you should something happen.

-• Trying a dressage test – even if you’re not a dressage rider, riding a dressage test is a great way to work on your horse’s responsiveness and gives you an excuse to do something other than ride around and around the outside of the ring.
+- Dressage Tests: Even if you’re not a dressage rider, riding a dressage test is a great way to improve your horse’s responsiveness and build muscle.

-• Working on collecting and lengthening – make it a game!
+- Collection and Extension: Make it a game!
 How many trot steps or canter strides can you fit down one long side?

-• Practicing serpentines – try using them to practice your transitions.
-I’ll use serpentines to work on my trot/halt, trot/walk, or trot/canter transitions.
+- Serpentines: Use serpentines to work on transitions: trot/halt, trot/walk, or trot/canter transition.
 Aim to make your transitions as close to the center of your line as possible to practice precision.

-If you come across a warmer day (or you feel like braving the cold!), try taking your horse out for a little trail ride around your farm’s property (or your trails, if you have access to trails).
+If you have a warmer day (or feel like braving the cold!), take your horse for a short trail ride around the property.
 Be sure to bundle up, take it slow so your horse can get his bearings, and watch out for icy spots!
-Even if you just take an amble around the property before getting down to business inside, you and your horse will both enjoy getting of the indoor for a bit.
+Even if you just take an amble around the property before getting down to business in the indoor arena, you and your horse will appreciate the change of pace.